ichoukou/OuyeXie.github.io/Languages/IELTS/25 university clubs.md

     - rather nervous
     - would, therefore, like to
     - make some contacts
+    - make some contacts before leaving
     - brochures
     - information on membership and associated fees
+    - provide to with contact details of
     - enquiries
     - inquiries
     - inquire
-    - of particular interest to me
+    - areas of particular interest to me
     - Your assistance in this matter is greatly appreciated
     - be grateful for
-    - I wanted to ...
+    - I wanted to ... (this is in the exercises 3)